ADVERTISEMENTs

 This is not a new phenomenon per se, but more of a return to India’s historic and traditional role as a global influencer via trade routes, economic migration, and through its exportation of Dharmic philosophies, science, and culture.

-And that’s exactly what Prime Minister Modi’s trip to the US represents - a celebration of India’s soft power and particularly the diaspora, a celebration of the Indian American experience, and a celebration of the partnership between our two great democracies - the US and India.
+And that’s exactly what Prime Minister Modi’s upcoming trip to the US represents - a celebration of India’s soft power and particularly the diaspora, a celebration of the Indian American experience, and a celebration of the partnership between our two great democracies - the US and India.

 Specifically, the trip underscores the diaspora’s success of integrating into their new environs while simultaneously maintaining deep connections to and affection for India.
 This can be seen through the vibrant cultural organizations, festivals, and development of socio-religious institutions which allow them to continue their traditions far away from home and across generations.